Airstair

-An airstair is a set of steps built into an aircraft so that passengers may board and alight the aircraft.
-The stairs are often built into a clamshell-style door on the aircraft.
-Airstairs eliminate the need for passengers to use a mobile stairway or jetway to board or exit the aircraft, providing more independence from ground services.
-Some of the earliest aircraft to feature airstairs were the Martin 2-0-2 and Martin 4-0-4.
-Some models of the Douglas DC-3 were also retrofitted with airstairs.
-As airport infrastructure has developed, the need for airstairs has decreased, as jetways or mobile stairways are often available.
+An airstair is a set of steps built into an aircraft so that passengers and crew can get on and off without needing help from outside.
+The stairs are built as part of a door or are lowered from inside after a door has been opened.
+Airstairs do away with needing a mobile stairway or jetway to get in and out of an aircraft.
+Some of the earliest aircraft with airstairs were the Martin 2-0-2 and Martin 4-0-4.
+Some Douglas DC-3 aircraft were retrofitted with airstairs.
+As the infrastructure of airports developed, the need for airstairs decreased.

-Wide-body aircraft rarely employ airstairs, as the doors are significantly higher above the ground than narrow-body aircraft.
-One notable exception is the Lockheed L-1011, the only wide-body aircraft to feature full-height airstairs.
-The only other wide-bodies with airstairs, the VC-25 and the Ilyushin Il-86, have airstairs contained in the cargo hold, with steps inside the cabin to access these stairs.
+The cabin doors on wide-body aircraft are significantly higher above the ground than on narrow-body aircraft.
+When airstairs have been a requirement, as on the VC-25 and the Ilyushin Il-86, the airstairs go into the lower level cargo hold, with steps inside to get to the cabin.

 Some aircraft, like the Boeing 727 and McDonnell Douglas DC-9, were designed to improve ground services, with passengers deplaning from the front as the aircraft is serviced from the rear, enabling quicker turnarounds.

-Airstairs are also used as a security measure, for example on aircraft carrying the President of the United States, allowing the aircraft to be boarded by VIPs at any time - with or without the cooperation of ground services.
+Airstairs are also used as a security measure, for example on aircraft carrying the President of the United States, allowing the aircraft to be boarded by VIPs at any time – with or without the cooperation of ground services.